Ralim/IronOS/Documentation/Flashing.md

 To change to dapboot based alternative bootloader, you need to flash the hex file from [here](https://github.com/eDesignOSS/ts100-bl-flasher/releases).
 `ts100-stockbl.hex` will reflash the stock bootloader, `ts100-dapboot.hex` will flash the new dapboot based usb bootloader.

 Note that this is only recommended for users who know what they are doing.
-If you don't not understand how this works; please don't flash this.
+If you don't understand how this works, please don't flash this.